Biomass Boiler vs Gas Boiler

 In addition to cheaper fuel, you could also receive RHI payments.
 For biomass boilers registered through the scheme between 1 July 2020 and 30 September, the tariff stands at 6.97p per kWh of renewable heat generated.
 RHI payments are made quarterly over a 7 year period.

-Weigh up the advantages and disadvantages of biomass boilers in Biomass Boilers: Pros, Cons & Costs.
+Weigh up the advantages and disadvantages of biomass boilers in Biomass Boilers: Advantages & Disadvantages.

 More renewable heating systems